mathworks-ref-arch/matlab-web-app-server-on-azure/README.md

 1. During the registration process, you need a redirect URL for MATLAB Web App Server.
 The format of the URL is: `https://<MATLABWebAppServer_hostname>:<port_server_is_running_on>/webapps/extauth/callback`.
 For example: `https://example.com:9988/webapps/extauth/callback`.
 1. Create a file named `webapps_authn.json` using the JSON schema specified [here](https://www.mathworks.com/help/webappserver/ug/authentication.html#mw_908077ba-725e-4cc9-a906-a1bf29fceaf8) and place it in the `webapps_private` folder of the server.
 For folder location, see the [doc](https://www.mathworks.com/help/webappserver/ug/authentication.html#mw_146e67b0-5dff-4310-8d5d-544250e931a9).
 1. To place the `webapps_authn.json` file in the `webapps_private` folder of the server, you need to remotely connect to the server using RDP on Windows or SCP on Linux.
 Once connected, you can drag-and-drop the `webapps_authn.json` file you created into the `webapps_private` folder of the server.
 Alternatively, you can drop the file into the file share first, before moving it to the `webapps_private` folder.
-1. Restart the server by executing `webapps-restart` from a terminal on the the server machine.
+1. Restart the server by executing `webapps-restart` from a terminal on the server machine.
 The `webapps-restart` command is located in the `script` folder within the default installation location.
 For default location, see the [doc](https://www.mathworks.com/help/webappserver/ug/set-up-matlab-web-app-server.html#responsive_offcanvas).

 ## How do I remotely connect to the server virtual machine?
 ### Windows Virtual Machine